-Satellite images and tracking maps of Tropical Storm Megi 2022, April 7 - 12.
+Satellite images, weather maps and tracks of Tropical Storm Megi 2022, April 7 - 12.
 Max wind speed 70km/h.

 Megi will continue turning clockwise and then track east over the next 12 hours.
 The system will slightly intensify to 55 km/h (30 knots) over the warm waters just before moving back over the rugged terrain of Samar over the next 24 to 36 hours.